How To Help Constipation: Symptoms, Cause & Treatment 2023

 Persistent chronic constipation can have many complications as mentioned.
 For this reason, it is important to address the issue as soon as possible.
 We have highlighted 11 different strategies that can be used to help relieve the digestive issue.

 The diet and lifestyle recommendations also work for pregnant women.
-The dietary interventions and supplementation would not apply to newborns who experience constipation, therefore we would have to use more natural methods like light massage.
+The dietary interventions and supplementation would not apply to newborns who experience constipation, therefore we would have to use more natural methods like a light massage.

 It becomes crucial to contact a medical doctor when you experience certain symptoms like blood in the stool, severe constipation amongst a special population group, or having a history of colon cancer.